-A study guide for the Final Exam will be provided the week before the exam, but you can also use the Study Guides provided for each chapter to start preparing for the exam.
-The exam will consist of multiple-choice questions.
-A discussion forum will be set up in the Discussion area for you to pose any questions you might have for the exam.
+Study guides for the Mid-Term and Final Exams will be provided the week before the exams, but you can also use the Study Guides provided for each chapter to start preparing for the exam.
+The exams will consist of multiple-choice questions.
+A discussion forum has been provided in the Discussion area for you to pose any questions you might have for the exams.